-Each Black Friday seems to be busier then the one before, and retailers need to be sure they can handle the volumes of traffic from Black Friday shoppers.
+Each Black Friday seems to be busier than the one before, and retailers need to be sure they can handle the volumes of traffic from Black Friday shoppers.

-Any unnecessary friction during the checkout process can seriously damage sales during busy periods, so it’s important to identify and problems, and areas for improvement.
+Any unnecessary friction during the ecommerce checkout process can seriously damage sales during busy periods, so it’s important to identify and fix problems and areas for improvement.

 Just a small piece of microcopy to explain tricky form fields or guide users through checkout can make a difference.

-If you already have campaigns running, it will take up to an hour to set up another campaign for your Black Friday/Cyber Monday promotion.
-You should set this up a few days before and run it through the Black Friday weekend.
+If you already have campaigns running, it will take up to an hour to set up another campaign for your Black Friday and/or Cyber Monday promotion.
+You should set this up a few days before the big event and run it through the Black Friday weekend.

-If you already provide a good choice of options, or can add more in time for Black Friday sales, then this can give you an edge over the competition.
+If you already provide a good array of options, or can add a sufficient delivery service in time for Black Friday sales, then this can give you an edge over the competition.

-Shoppers often look at returns policies before they decide to buy.
-According to Shopify, 83% of consumers read returns policies before buying, and most say the cost of returns can prevent them from buying at all.
+Returns policies are also often reviewed by shoppers before they decide to buy.
+Even though etail businesses should focus heavily on how to reduce returns, according to multiple ecommerce resources, over 60% of consumers read returns policies before buying, and most say the cost of returns can prevent them from buying at all.

-If you’ve attracted new customers during Black Friday, then it makes sense to target them again in the run up to Christmas.
+If you’ve attracted new customers during Black Friday, then it makes sense to target them again in the run up to Christmas online sales.

-If they were impressed enough to buy from you once, then you can target them for repeat purchases with smart email marketing.
+This is when attention to customer service management for customer retention should occur – if they were impressed enough to buy from you once, then you can target them using marketing tactics, such as customer retention emails, for repeat purchases.

 Attract Repeat Visits

-The sales period around Black Fridays lasts for at least a week, taking in the build up to Black Friday itself, and the weekend before Cyber Monday.
+The sales period around Black Friday currently lasts for at least a week, taking in the build up to Black Friday itself, and the weekend before Cyber Monday.

 By mixing it up and having different offers and products, you can provide customers with plenty of reasons to make multiple visits and tease them with offers worth returning for.

-Extra traffic around busy sales periods means more people are abandoning baskets as they shop around for the best deals.
+Extra traffic around busy sales periods means more online businesses face high levels of cart abandonment as they shop around for the best deals.

 Sales like this are time-limited, and some products are likely to sell out during Black Friday.